terragraph/terragraph-planner/docs/runbook/Features.md

 To use the Maximize Common Bandwidth feature, set `MAXIMIZE_COMMON_BANDWIDTH` under the `NETWORK_DESIGN` section to True.

-## Extend Existing Candidate Graph
+## Extend Base Topology

+This feature enables the addition of new sites to a base topology with known sites and links.
+The sites and links can be assigned with any status.

-This feature enables extending an already deployed "base network" with new sites.
-LOS will be computed between the base network sites and the new sites and between each of the new sites.
-This new candidate graph includes the base network as a subgraph.
-The candidate graph is then optimized to generate a network plan.
+LOS will be computed between the sites in the base topology and the new sites and between each of the new sites.
+The new candidate topology includes the base topology as a subgraph.
+The candidate topology is then optimized to generate a network plan.

 **How to use it**